-ISO will select buildings of various sizes and hazard classifications throughout the community.
+We will select buildings of various sizes and hazard classifications throughout the community.
 We will develop needed fire flows for those buildings and use the information to assess water availability and delivery for your community.
-ISO has prepared a guide to estimating needed fire flow.
+We have prepared a guide to estimating needed fire flow.
 The publication requires knowledge and experience in fire protection engineering for its effective application.
 You can download a copy of the Guide for Determination of Needed Fire Flow.

 Hydrant flow tests

-To determine the adequacy of the water supply, ISO evaluates the results of hydrant flow tests at selected locations.
-ISO will select the locations considering:
+To determine the adequacy of the water supply, we evaluate the results of hydrant flow tests at selected locations.
+We will select the locations considering:

 - geographic layout of the community

 - service levels or pressure zones